 If you wander around Thimphu and spot a man draped in a blue uniform in a cylindrical shelter making elaborate hand gestures, don’t mistake him for dancers.
 He is just controlling the traffic.

 6. Tigers come roaming in the capital city.

-The discovery of tigers existing at 4,000 meters above sea level in Bhutan has given the world renewed hope for tiger preservation.
+The discovery of tigers existing at 4,000 meters above sea level here in the Himalayas has given the world renewed hope for tiger preservation.

 The forests of Bhutan are delineated into six nature parks and reserves.

 It is reasoned that such connectivity has allowed the Royal Bengal Tigers to roam as high as 4000 meters.
 In March 2018, a tiger was spotted roaming in the outskirts of Thimphu, the capital of Bhutan.